This course is offered in online mode only.

 Other Information

 The course is purely online and can be taken from anywhere in the world.
 Students must be able to use a computer.
-The course is self-paced: you can watch the video lessons and do the weekly homework at whatever times you choose.
+The course is asynchronous - there are no specific scheduled times for classes, and students can do the work at whatever times suit them.
+Weekly deadlines help students work steadily through the course.

 This is one of two first-year courses in astronomy and astrophysics, the other is ASTR1001 Astrophysics.
 The two courses do not overlap.
 You can do either course separately, or both, and if you do both you can take them in any order, or both at once.
 ASTR1001 requires a high-school background-level of knowledge of physics and maths, while this course does not assume any prior knowledge.